-The International Working Group on Satellite-based Emergency Mapping (IWG-SEM) is a voluntary group of organizations involved in satellite based emergency mapping.
-It was founded to improve cooperation, communication and professional standards among the global network of satellite based emergency mapping providers.
+The International Working Group on Satellite-based Emergency Mapping (IWG-SEM) is a voluntary group of organizations involved in satellite-based emergency mapping.
+It was founded in order to improve cooperation, communication and professional standards among the global network of satellite-based emergency mapping providers.
 The chairperson of the group is nominated for a term of one year and is responsible for organizing the monthly telecons and bi-annual meetings.

 Vision and Mission of IWG-SEM